artem1984A/React_MongoDB/README.md

 It is modification of my finil project for certificated Front-End Developer in WincAcademy (https://www.wincacademy.nl).

+To create an optimized build for production: npm run build
+# or
+yarn build

+After:
+node index

+for start at local host

 New version of this project can be seen at https://www.ryzhov.website/home/ (There are using MongoBD, Redis and added some more functionalites)